ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 ```

 Running the script "R_ScriptForFigure2.R" on the dataset (are available upon request by email xiaomliu@email.unc.edu) produces the expected output as Figure 2 in a pdf version.
-The similary result of can be expected from the script of "R_ScriptForFigure3.R".
+The similary result of Figure 3 can be expected from the script of "R_ScriptForFigure3.R".

 # Instructions for use